JohnBonnechappe/Mainframe_COBOL_ASM_etc/JCL/README.md

 👍 PDS2PDSE
    copies a PDS to PDSE.
      You can delete the old PDS or keep it as a backup.

+👍 RENAMEDS
+     Rename a dataset